Search API | Urbi On-Prem | 2GIS Documentation

 • search: the Search API service access settings.

 • url: URL of the service.
-This URL should be accessible from all the pods within your Kubernetes cluster.
+This URL must be accessible from all the pods within your Kubernetes cluster.

 • keys: the API Keys service settings.

 • url: URL of the service.
-This URL should be accessible from all the pods within your Kubernetes cluster.
+This URL must be accessible from all the pods within your Kubernetes cluster.

-• tokens: service tokens for sharing usage statistics with the API Keys service (see Installing API Keys service).
+• token: service token for sharing usage statistics with the API Keys service (see Installing API Keys service).

 • license: the License service settings.